If you have bad credit, you know how hard it is to get approved for a loan.

-Bad credit is usually considered anything below a 620.
-However, there are different degrees of bad..
+Bad credit is usually considered anything below 620.
+However, there are different degrees of bad.
 A 450 FICO score is certainly worse than a 580 score.
 You can potentially qualify for a mortgage or personal loan with a 580 credit score.

 Get Your Free Credit Report and Scores

 Scan through your report to see if there are any inaccurate items or accounts.
-If your name is misspelled, current or previous address is incorrect, or you see any accounts that you don’t recognize you should dispute them with the Credit Bureaus immediately.
+If your name is misspelled, the current or previous address is incorrect, or you see any accounts that you don’t recognize, you should dispute them with the Credit Bureaus immediately.

-There are several websites that will give you free credit reports and scores but most only offer a free trial, then charge monthly afterwards.
-On these websites you can get your credit scores absolutely free, forever.
+Several websites will give you free credit reports and scores but most only offer a free trial, then charge monthly afterward.
+On these websites, you can get your credit scores absolutely free, forever.

 Pay down the balances on your credit cards

-The balance on your credit cards when compared to the credit limit is your credit utilization ratio.
+When compared to the credit limit, the balance on your credit cards is your credit utilization ratio.
 Your credit utilization ratio makes up a whopping 30% of your overall credit score.
 Only your credit history (35%) has a larger impact on your credit scores.

 The lower your balances, the higher your score will be.
-So if your carrying a lot of debt make sure you pay it off several weeks before starting a loan application if possible.
+So if you’re carrying a lot of debt, make sure you pay it off several weeks before starting a loan application if possible.